PrefectHQ/prefect/docs/guides/prefect-deploy.md

 === ".deploy"

-    You can create a deployment entirely from Python code with by calling the `.deploy` method on a flow:
+    You can create a deployment entirely from Python code with by calling the `.deploy` method on a flow.
+Let's create a deployment for the flow we created in the [tutorial](/tutorial/deployments/).

     ```python